serverless/blog/posts/2018-09-11-use-cloudflare-workers-serverless-framework-add-reliability-uptime-faas.md

 The `--path` should be set to whatever you would like to call your project. `cd` into your new project folder and run `npm install`.

+In order to be able to deploy any Cloudflare Workers, You will need to set your Global API key from Cloudflare as an environmental variable named `CLOUDFLARE_AUTH_KEY`, and your Cloudflare account email as an environmental variable named `CLOUDFLARE_AUTH_EMAIL`.
+You can get your Global API key from your [Cloudflare profile](https://dash.cloudflare.com/profile) page.
+You will also need to set `accountId` and `zoneId` in `serverless.yml` under `service.config`.
+The first part of the path when you open [Cloudflare dashboard](https://dash.cloudflare.com/) as a logged in user is your `accountId` (e.g. `dash.cloudflare.com/{accountId}`).
+And the `zoneId` can be found from the overview tab after selecting the desired zone from the [Cloudflare dashboard](https://dash.cloudflare.com/).

 Next, we can deploy a simple hello world: